telerik/xamarin-forms-docs/nativecontrols/ios/gauges/getting-started.md

 ---
 title: Getting Started
 page_title: Gauges Getting Started
+slug: ios-gauges-getting-started
 position: 1
 ---

-# Gauges: Getting Started
+# Gauges for Xamarin.iOS: Getting Started

 This quick start tutorial demonstrates how to create a simple gauge view with <code>TKGauge</code>.

-## Setting up TKGauge
+## Setting up the TKGauge

-Now that our project is created and the TelerikUI.framework is added, we can start referencing and using the TelerikUI types:
+In order to use the Telerik UI for Xamarin.iOS Gauge control you need to add the following namespace:

 Open your **UIViewController* file and add a reference to the chart header file: